lizaelf/sommi-ai/client/src/components/ui/README.md

 # UI Component Library

-A comprehensive collection of reusable components for the wine application, designed to maintain consistency and reduce code duplication across the application.
+A streamlined collection of reusable components for the wine application, designed to maintain consistency and eliminate code duplication.
+All duplicate components have been consolidated into single, comprehensive implementations.

 ## Core Components